 I’m way behind on my Camus.
-The Stranger (1942) is the first one I’ve read.
-Right alongside this ignorance is the fact that I know nothing about Camus, other than the general knowledge that he was an existentialist (thought he disputes this – and who’s word are we going to take?) and that he won the Nobel Prize in Literature in 1957.
+The Stranger (L’Étranger, 1942; tr. from the French by Matthew Ward, 1988) is the first one I’ve read.
+Right alongside this ignorance is the fact that I know nothing about Camus, other than the general knowledge that he was an existentialist (thought he disputes this — and whose word are we going to take?) and that he won the Nobel Prize in Literature in 1957.
 A quick jaunt to Wikipedia revealed to me that he worked to oppose nihilism.
-There I also read this interesting quote: ”I do not believe in God and I am not an atheist.”
+There I also read this interesting quote: “I do not believe in God and I am not an atheist.”
 This notion (though I don’t fully understand it), in a sense, introduces some the ideas in The Stranger.
-Rather than choose this book for its ideas, however, I mainly chose it as my first venture into Camus because it is short and sweet – well, maybe not too sweet, as it turns out.
+Rather than choose this book for its ideas, however, I mainly chose it as my first venture into Camus because it is short and sweet — well, maybe not too sweet, as it turns out.

 An example of this seeming apathy is found in the early pages when Mersault attends his mother’s funeral but chooses to smoke and drink coffee by the coffin and doesn’t seem to show much emotion.
 All of this will come back to haunt him later, though he doesn’t really care even at that point.
 I say “seeming” apathy because something else is going on here.
 First, there is the first word in the book — maman — and all it signifies about Mersault’s relationship with his mother.
 But also Mersault’s actions are not necessarily derived from apathy.
 Rather, he is simply being honest about how he wants to act.
 Does he want to look at his dead mother in her coffin?
 No. And it does not follow that that is because he doesn’t care for her.
 Does he want to drink coffee and smoke while there?
 Yes.
 So he does.
 All the same, Mersault’s vibe of being unfeeling has a whiff of truth to it.